alerch97/barrierefreiheit-kvb-dashboard/README.md

-# Monitoring accessibility in Cologne
+# Dashboard - Monitoring accessibility in Cologne's public transport

 An streamlit-based web app for people with a disability to monitor the accessibility of tram stations in Cologne.
 The app will include information about current breakdowns of elevators and escaltors.
 Furthermore I will add functional elevators and esclators to check if people with a disability can access / leave the tram station.